keyboard_arrow_up

 History of Metal Stamping

-One of the earliest human attempts at metal stamping was coin striking.
-Most archaeologists agree that the first coins were struck in the 7th century BC by a group of people living in what is now Turkey, called the Lydians.
-To create coins, the Lydians created a die with an image to go on one side of the coin and a stamp with an image to go on the other side.
-Then, they set metal (typically gold or a gold alloy) on the die, placed the stamp on top of it, and struck the whole assembly with a heavy hammer.
+One of the earliest known applications of metal stamping was coin striking.
+Archaeological evidence suggests that the first coins were struck in the 7th century BC by the Lydians, an ancient people from what is now Turkey.
+The Lydians developed a method in which a die with an engraved image was placed on one side of a metal blank, while a stamp with another image was positioned on the other side.
+The entire assembly was then struck with a heavy hammer, imprinting the design onto the coin.

-This stamping method remained fairly constant throughout the centuries until around 1550 when a German silversmith, Marx Schwab, invented a press to mold metal into coin using a die.
-His screw press, which could be turned by up to twelve men at a time, spawned modern day precision metal stamping.
+This basic stamping process remained largely unchanged for centuries until the mid-16th century when German silversmith Marx Schwab revolutionized the industry.
+Around 1550, Schwab invented a screw press that could mold metal into coins using a die.
+This press, which required up to twelve men to operate, laid the foundation for modern precision metal stamping.

-Even after the recent decline in manufacturing, the U.S. emerged as the largest market for metal stamping in 2015; the revenue exceeded $35 billion.
-A large share was attributed to the conventional automotive industry and newly emerging private aerospace industry.
+Despite recent declines in manufacturing, the U.S. remained the largest market for metal stamping in 2015, with industry revenue surpassing $35 billion.
+A significant portion of this market share was driven by demand from the conventional automotive sector, while the expanding private aerospace industry also contributed to growth.

-According to a new report by Grand View Research, Inc., the global metal stamping market could exceed $180 billion by 2022, fueled by the metal stamping requirement in infrastructure and other emerging industries' needs.
-The growth will particularly be in emerging economies.
+According to a report by Grand View Research, Inc., the global metal stamping market is projected to exceed $180 billion by 2022.
+This expansion will be fueled by the increasing demand for metal stamping in infrastructure projects and the needs of emerging industries.
+Growth is expected to be particularly strong in developing economies, where industrialization and manufacturing advancements continue to accelerate.

 Insights into Technological Development of Metal Stamping